lcbeams/DE10-Lite_Accelerometer/README.md

 the board's roll and pitch, so the algorithm is used to compute atan(x/z) and atan(y/z) in units of degrees.

 A physical validation module has been developed to verify functionality of the design.
-The raw acceleration data is displayed to the onboard LEDs and the angles of rotation are displayed to the onbard 7-segment displays.
+The raw acceleration data is displayed to the onboard LEDs and the angles of rotation are displayed to the onboard 7-segment displays.
 The onboard slide switches can be used to toggle between displaying the x-, y-, or z-axis raw data and between displaying the roll or pitch angle.

 The physical validation meets timing requirements during compilation in Quartus while using the onboard 50 MHz.